nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Expected output:
 - System message noting success
-- All persons shown in the displayed employee list
+- All employees shown in the displayed employee list
 - Result for `listemployees` with sample data:
 ![result for `listemployees`](images/listEmployees.png)